test-auto-dev/flipkart-automation-framework/README.md

 # Flipkart Automation Framework

-Enterprise-grade automation framework for testing Flipkart UI and API with Selenium, TestNG, and Rest-Assured.
+Automation framework for testing Flipkart UI and API with Selenium, TestNG, and Rest-Assured.

 ## Features
 - Page Object Model (POM) with PageFactory